 Video visits were the one exception to this trend, with adoption in outpatient settings growing to 81% in 2022, up from 14% in 2018 and 19% in 2020.

-To achieve consistent adoption across all virtual health modalities, health care organizations should:
+To achieve consistent adoption across all virtual health modalities, health care organisations should:

 In our consumer survey, the digital divide is expressed by differential use of virtual health based on income and reliability of internet service.
 Nearly half of consumers (46%) with very good/reliable internet service had a virtual visit in the last 12 months, compared with 31% of those with very poor/unreliable internet service.
 Although most consumers (81%) have broadband access, only half (52%) describe it as reliable and meeting their needs.
 Not surprisingly, households with the highest incomes are the most likely to have reliable internet service.
 Sixty-three percent of consumers with an annual household income greater than US$100,000 have reliable internet, compared with 46% of those making less than US$50,000.

-These steps can help satisfy consumers’ appetite for virtual health and digital technology and position health care organizations for a Future of HealthTM that centers on digitally enhanced, frictionless, affordable, high-quality, and equitable care.
+These steps can help satisfy consumers’ appetite for virtual health and digital technology and position health care organisations for a Future of HealthTM that centres on digitally enhanced, frictionless, affordable, high-quality and equitable care.